GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

   action oriented, and generative
 * Sometimes groups are in a quiet mood or not "feeling it", which should not be seen as a failing by the DM
+* Limit the incident response time to around 40 minutes to leave enough time for post-game discussion and any planning for the next scenario.
 * [Psychological safety](https://risk-engineering.org/concept/psychological-safety)
   is a prerequisite for effective incident response and learning to take place, so be sure to take immediate action if you see signs of a room where players feel unable to openly share, question,